 The fair value of stock options is determined on the date of grant using the Black-Scholes valuation model.
 For non-performance awards, such value is recognized as expense over the requisite service period, net of estimated forfeitures, using the straight-line method.
 The amount and timing of compensation expense recognized for performance awards is based on management's estimate of the most likely outcome and when the achievement of the performance objectives is probable.
 The determination of the fair value of stock options is affected by the Company's stock price, as well as assumptions regarding a number of complex and subjective variables.
 The volatility assumption is based on a combination of the historical volatility of the Company's common stock and the volatilities of similar companies over a period of time equal to the expected term of the stock options.
-The volatility because of the lack of sufficient relevant history for the Company's common stock equal to the expected term.
+The volatilities of similar companies are used in conjunction with the Company's historical volatility because of the lack of sufficient relevant history for the Company's common stock equal to the expected term.
 The expected term of employee stock options represents the weighted-average period the stock options are expected to remain outstanding.
 The expected term assumption is estimated based primarily on the options' vesting terms and remaining contractual life and employees' expected exercise and post-vesting employment termination behavior.
-The risk-free interest rate assumption is based on the expectation of no future dividend payouts by the Company.
+The risk-free interest rate assumption is based upon observed interest rates on the grant date appropriate for the term of the employee stock options.
+The dividend yield assumption is based on the expectation of no future dividend payouts by the Company.